Home

 Basically, lifecycle marketing is the process of making customers happy to buy from your business by marketing with their point of view in mind.

-The customer lifecycle has stages, just like every other lifecycle model.
+The customer lifecycle journey has stages, just like every other lifecycle model.
 However, unlike lifecycles in the natural world, there’s no necessary end to the cycle.
 Here’s how the customer lifecycle works and what each stage includes.

-1. Awareness
+1. Reach

-2. Engagement
+2. Acquisition

 3. Conversion

-4. Loyalty
+4. Retention

 To make the most of lifecycle marketing, you need to have specific strategies for each stage.
 Here are some lifecycle marketing strategies for each step and examples of how businesses have implemented them in the real world.

-Welcome campaigns can be as simple as a single informational email or as complex as an automated series of emails introducing customers to your brand.
+Welcome email marketing campaigns can be as simple as a single informational email or as complex as an automated series of emails introducing customers to your brand.
 An example of a great welcome email is this one by the Four Seasons.
 It offers a personal touch while also giving the recipient a quick way to learn more about different aspects of the business.

 Welcome Email